 There are only two reasons to refinish your engineered floor.
 First, if there is widespread damage or the floor shows significant wear through the sealer and into the wood, then refinishing is the best option for restoring a like-new appearance.

 The second reason to refinish engineered hardwood flooring is that you want to change the stain color of the wood.
 Removing 1mm to 1.5mm of the wear layer should do this on most floors.

 How to Know if Existing Engineered Flooring Can Be Refinished

 If you don’t know the history of your engineered floor, then investigating its condition will be necessary.
 Removing a floor grate will expose the edge profile of the wood and allow you to measure the remaining wear layer.
 If there aren’t floor grates, find the simplest place to remove baseboard trim or door trim to expose the edge.
 Using a small prybar might be necessary to lift the edge for viewing.
 It might also be possible to slip a dental mirror tool into the gap between the edge of the flooring and the wall to view the wear layer.

 If you’re unsure about the issue, a flooring contractor will be able assist you in determining whether your engineered hardwood can be refinished – or even if refinishing rather than simply refreshing it is the right option.

-We recommend using a professional to refinish wood flooring and you can calculate the cost here, but if you’re interested in tackling the job yourself then read our guide to refinishing hardwood floors.
+We recommend using a professional to refinish wood flooring and you can read our cost to refinish hardwood floors report to give yourself an idea of what to expect, but if you’re interested in tackling the job yourself then read our guide to refinishing hardwood floors.